linyzeng/linux-monitor-go/README.md

   pdservicekey:
   pdservicename:

-	# Optional for slack support, if any of these keys are empty then pagerduty is not used.
+	# Optional for slack support, if slackservicekey and/or slackchannel is empty then slack is not used.
 slack:
   slackservicekey:
   slackchannel:
+  iconemoji: ":bangbang::doge:"

 NOTE
 	* Any key that has any of these charaters: '#[]()*' in their value must be double quoted!